cjshay/Found/docs/README.md

 ###Phase 5: Likes and infinite scroll (1 day)

 Objective: Users can like stories and/or comments.
 User's feeds and show pages have infinite scroll.

-###Phase 6: Topics, Bookmarks, Feed Infinite Scroll (1 day)

-Objective: Users can tag stories in topics.
-They are then searchable.
-Make sure app looks well-done and add any extra features.